hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 #### Mapping value to a Function
 The last method is to map a property value to a function.
-The function is called with three arguments as in `function (item, property, value)`.
-The function must either return a valid string of css class names or `null`.
+The function is called with three arguments as in `function (item, property, value)`, the 'this' object in the function body is the tree.
+The function must either return a valid string of css class names separated by a space, an icon object or `null`.
 ```javascript
 { type: { "POI": function (item, property, value) {
                            ...